Black Cat (Marvel Comics): Critical response

-Jesse Schedeen of IGN asserted, "Spider-Man doesn't have a lot of iconic female villains (Peter Parker isn't the type to punch a girl if he can help it), but he does have Black Cat.
-Black Cat is similar to Catwoman, both in the sense that she's a skilled thief who dresses with a cat motif and because she has a complicated and sometimes romantic relationship with Spidey.
-That's not to say Felicia Hardy is a carbon copy of Selina Kyle.
-She's a complex character who looks out mostly for herself and struggles to move forward from a rough youth."
+Deirdre Kaye of Scary Mommy called Black Cat a "role model" and a "truly heroic" female character.
 Eric Diaz of Nerdist wrote, "Although initially created as a Catwoman-like, sexy cat burglar villain for Spider-Man to fight back in 1979, much like her DC counterpart, Felicia Hardy had a soft spot for the hero she battled the most.
 Eventually, Felicia got romantically involved with Spidey, and she learned his true identity long before his main squeeze Mary Jane ever did.
-Over the years, she has had several stories which focused on her and developed her backstory, making her way more than just Marvel’s Catwoman."
-Dana Forsythe of Syfy stated, "Beloved as one of the Marvel Universe’s best burglars and foil to the amazing Spider-Man, Felicia Hardy has walked the fine line of anti-hero and villain since she made her debut in Amazing Spider-Man #194.
-Created by writer Marv Wolfman and illustrators Keith Pollard and Frank Giacoia, the highly skilled cat burglar first crossed paths with Spider-Man while trying to free her father from prison."
-Susana Polo of Polygon stated, "Catwoman predates Black Cat by several decades, and they’re both infamous female cat burglars who wear black, skintight costumes.
-They both have “cat” in their name.
-And they both enjoy a will-they-won’t-they relationship with an urban male superhero — Batman and Spider-Man, respectively — who feels conflicted about dating them because of their illegal activities.
-But the unlikely truth is that all of those similarities are pure coincidence — or maybe just Felicia Hardy’s bad luck to be created second [...]
-Stories of deliberate ripoffs and open inspiration are so common in the comics world that nobody could be faulted for thinking there was some funny business going on in Black Cat’s creation.
+Over the years, she has had several stories which focused on her and developed her backstory, making her way more than just Marvel's Catwoman."
+Dana Forsythe of Syfy stated, "Beloved as one of the Marvel Universe's best burglars and foil to the amazing Spider-Man, Felicia Hardy has walked the fine line of anti-hero and villain since she made her debut in Amazing Spider-Man #194."
+Susana Polo of Polygon stated, "Catwoman predates Black Cat by several decades, and they're both infamous female cat burglars who wear black, skintight costumes.
+They both have "cat" in their name.
+And they both enjoy a will-they-won't-they relationship with an urban male superhero — Batman and Spider-Man, respectively — who feels conflicted about dating them because of their illegal activities.
+But the unlikely truth is that all of those similarities are pure coincidence — or maybe just Felicia Hardy's bad luck to be created second [...]
+Stories of deliberate ripoffs and open inspiration are so common in the comics world that nobody could be faulted for thinking there was some funny business going on in Black Cat's creation.
 But what actually happened is even more interesting.
 Black Cat and Catwoman are a rare, genuine example of convergent evolution."